 What's most, going from physical to digital sales has never been easier than today.

+Platforms like Shopify empower business owners to create and manage their online stores with minimal technical knowledge.
 On top of all the tools and platforms you can use to launch your online store, there's the ultimate factor - that is the millions of people who buy online on a regular basis.

 And in the end, it's always good to remember that good 'ole saying before taking a decision: if you don't do it, somebody else will.